Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • Salbumol, etc.

-It has a strong and long-lasting (5-8 hours) bronchodilatory effect and stimulates bronchial beta-adrenergic receptors.
-On the cardiovascular system when properly administered and taken, it does not have a strong effect.
-For children from 6 to 12 years old, the dose should be 2 mg, taken 3-4 times a day; for patients aged 2-6 years - 1-2 mg 3 r. per day.
-Children from 12 years old and adults take 2-4 mg 3-4 times a day.
+It has a strong and long-lasting (5-8 hours) bronchodilator effect and stimulates the beta-adrenergic receptors of the bronchi.
+On cardiovascular system When properly prescribed and taken, it does not have a strong effect.
+For children from 6 to 12 years old, the dose should be 2 mg, taken 3-4 times a day; for patients aged 2-6 years - 1-2 mg 3 times. per day.
+Children over 12 years of age and adults take 2-4 mg 3-4 times a day.
 In severe cases, the dosage is increased as prescribed by the attending physician.

-Salbutamol can be administered by inhalation, which affects the dosage chosen.
-The aerosol is used to relieve bronchospasm once for children at 0.1 mg, for adults at 0.1-0.2 mg.
-The drug is used for prophylactic purposes, for children the dosage is 0.1 mg, taken 3-4 times a day; adults for these purposes are prescribed 0.2 mg 3-4 times a day.
-The drug in the form of a powder for inhalation is prescribed according to a similar scheme, but the dose is 2 times more.
+Salbutamol can be administered by inhalation, which affects the chosen dosage.
+The aerosol is used to relieve bronchospasm once: 0.1 mg for children, 0.1-0.2 mg for adults.
+The drug is used for preventive purposes, for children the dosage is 0.1 mg, taken 3-4 times a day; adults for this purpose are prescribed 0.2 mg 3-4 times a day.
+The drug in the form of powder for inhalation is prescribed according to a similar scheme, but the dose is 2 times larger.

 Probable side effects from taking Salbutamol: